How To Shoot More Effectively In CQB Situations

 If you shove the gun out at the threat, as is a natural thing to do, when your arm reaches full extension, your hand will dive down some because of the physical makeup of your arm and hand, and so too will the muzzle of your gun.

-And one can forget about using the sights given the distances involved in most life threat situations.
-There will be no time to align them even if they could be seen in the poor lighting that is a normal condition of such situations, or they will not be able to be seen clearly due to the loss of near vision that results from the automatic activation of our instinctive Flight or Flight response that occurs in CQ life threat situations.
+And you can forget about using the sights given the distances involved in most life threat situations.
+There will be no time to align them, even if you could make them out in the poor lighting which is a normal condition of such situations.
+Also, your near vision will be lost as a result of the activation of our instinctive Flight or Flight response which happens automatically in CQ life threat situations.

-Now, with all that happening and having a threat who is fast approaching with your murder on his/her mind, it is a wonder that anyone hits much of anything in a gunfight.
+Now, with all that happening, plus having a threat who is fast approaching with your murder on his/her mind, its a wonder that anyone hits anything in a gunfight.
+And that is the case given traditional training in Sight Shooting.

 If Officer's knew how to shoot more effectively, Police casualty rates would go down.
 Also, in situations involving multiple threats, the chance of an Officer being killed increases significantly.
 And that adds emphasis to the need for a practical and effective shooting method for use at CQ.